Ohio driving test

 • No cracks or other obstructions on windshield

-Ohio is one of the few states that splits the driving test into driving and maneuverability tests, but they are both very simple to conquer as long as you have some practice.
+Ohio is one of the few states that splits the driving test into driving and maneuverability tests.

 During the driving portion of the exam, you will be tested on your general driving skills.
 Your instructor will specifically be monitoring your performance doing the following: